DataSQRL/datasqrl-examples/README.md

 ### Prerequisites

 Running these examples requires the DataSQRL compiler.
 The easiest way to run the DataSQRL compiler is in Docker.
 This requires that you have a [recent version of Docker](https://docs.docker.com/get-docker/) installed on your machine.
-Alternatively, you can also [install DataSQRL](/update) directly on your machine which is faster and provides additional testing features.

-### Compiling
+### Compiling Examples

 To run the DataSQRL compiler on Linux or MacOS, open a terminal and run the following command:
 ```bash